bUnit-dev/bUnit/docs/csharp-examples.md

 ### Verifying element references passed to InvokeAsync

-If you want to verify that a element reference (`ElementReference`) passed to a IJsRuntime.InvokeAsync call is references the expected DOM element, you can do so with the `ShouldBeElementReferenceTo()` assert helper.
+If you want to verify that an element reference (`ElementReference`) passed to a IJsRuntime.InvokeAsync call is references the expected DOM element, you can do so with the `ShouldBeElementReferenceTo()` assert helper.

 For example, consider the [FocussingInput.razor](../sample/src/Components/FocussingInput.razor) component, which looks like this: